legumeinfo/microservices/.github/CONTRIBUTING.md

 pre-commit install
 ```

 Now you can commit your changes.
 This will automatically run the pre-commit hooks.
-If there are any errors, some will be fixed automatically but others will require manual intervention.
+If there are errors, some may be fixed automatically but others may require manual intervention.
 If any errors require intervention, the commit will fail and you will need to fix the errors before trying to commit again.
 When committing after fixing errors you can use the same commit message as the previous commit because the previous commit failed and therefore wasn't added to the commit log.

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
-- Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
+- Don't forget to [link the PR to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
 Once you submit your PR, a team member will review your proposal.
 We may ask questions or request additional information.
 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.